spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

                  - macos

 ```

-* Bootstrap docker/sdk.
+3. Bootstrap docker/sdk:
 ```bash
 docker/sdk boot
 ```

 * Follow installation instructions displayed in the grey block during the execution of the previous command and execute:
  - `brew install mutagen-io/mutagen/mutagen-beta`
  - Adjust host file.

-* Execute the following command to build and run Spryker application based on demo data:
+* Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```

-### How to configure docker-sync mount mode for MacOS platform.
+### How to configure docker-sync mount mode on MacOS

-* Install Ruby and Ruby -dev.
+1. Install ruby and ruby-dev.
 Make sure you use `Ruby` version `2.7.0preview1` or higher:
 ```bash
 sudo apt-get install ruby ruby-dev
 ```

-* Install Unison.
+2. Install Unison.
 Make sure you use `Unison` version `2.51.2` or higher:
 ```bash
 brew install unison
 ```

-* Install docker-sync.
+3. Install docker-sync.
 Make sure you use `Docker-sync` version `0.5.11` or higher:
 ```bash
 sudo gem install docker-sync
 ```

-* Adjust deploy.local.yml mount section to the following:
+4. Adjust the mount section of `deploy.local.yml` as follows:
 ```yaml
 docker:
 ...